mpaleo/scaffolder/readme.md

 You are free to extend it the way you need.
 This package only generate things that you need to start, always keeping the code clean and abstract.
 Are you hungry ?
 Fork it !

 ## Installation
+1. Get [laravel](http://laravel.com/docs/5.1#installation) up and running
-1. Add the following packages to your composer.json
+2. Add the following packages to your composer.json

     ```json
     "laravelcollective/html": "5.1.*",